twosixlabs/armory-library/docs/new_model_to_armory.md

     optimizer=torch.optim.Adam(model.parameters(), lr=0.003),
     input_shape=(3, 224, 224),
     channels_first=True,
-    nb_classes=150,
+    nb_classes=101,
     clip_values=(-1, 1),
 )
 ```
-This section of code defines the three variables `hf_model`, `armory_model` and `classifier`.
-We found a model on HuggingFace with the model card 'tianzhihui-isc/vit-base-patch16-224-in21k-finetuned-pokemon-classification' that is trained on the Pokemon image classiication dataset.
+The section of code above defines the three variables `hf_model`, `armory_model` and `classifier`.
+We found a model on HuggingFace with model card ['nateraw/food'](https://huggingface.co/nateraw/food) that is trained on the Food 101 ([ethz/food101](https://huggingface.co/datasets/ethz/food101)) image classication dataset also available on Hugging Face.
 This model can be replaced with other models on Hugging Face that have been trained on the same dataset.
 - The `hf_model` variable uses `AutoModelForImageClassification.from_pretrained` to load the model from Hugging Face specified by the model card name parameter.
     `track_params` is a function wrapper that stores the argument values as parameters in MLflow.
 Next, the `ImageClassifier` class wraps the Hugging Face model
      to make it compatible with Armory.
 This casts `armory-model` to have a standard output matching other armory-library image classification models.